ALMPartners/ahjo/README.md

 # <u>Customization</u>

 ## Setting up custom action files
 Every default Ahjo action and multiaction can be overwritten in project's Ahjo actions file.
 By default, the file is located in `ahjo_actions.py`, but the location can be changed in config file with key `ahjo_action_files`.
 It is possible to define multiple Ahjo actions files.
-This can be useful for example when you want to use different actions for different environments.
+This can be useful for example when you want to use different actions for different environments or separate actions that are compatible with MSI-installed ahjo from actions that are compatible with pip-installed ahjo.
+The action files are loaded in order, so if you define multiple actions for the same action name, the last loaded action file will be used.
+If a multi-action uses actions from different files, remember to load all the subactions before the multi-action.
 Here is an example of `ahjo_action_files` configuration:
 ```jsonc
 "ahjo_action_files": [
     {